Danisnowman/love-my-movies/README.md

 > here only one box is shown, obviously you will work with a variable list of movies.

 # Usage

-> Fill this with your instructions on how to run your app.

 ## To run the app just do:
 ```bash